Broadband Speed Needs Calculator

 What internet speed do I need for video streaming (Netflix/YouTube/Amazon Prime)?

 As we discussed above, it should technically only take 28 seconds to download a 30-minute high definition video, assuming a 10Mbps download speed.

 However, when you have multiple people in the house buffering video at the same time, this can slow you down greatly.

 The resolution of the video being watched also matters.
-If you normally watch video in 2K or 4K as opposed to just regular high definition, then the amount of data you’re downloading (and the amount of speed you need) will increase greatly.
+If you normally watch video in 2K or 4K as opposed to just regular high definition, then the amount of data you’re downloading (and the amount of speed you require) will increase greatly.

 To stream HD 1080p video from sites like YouTube and Netflix, you will want 10Mbps as an absolute minimum, and more if there is more than one internet user in the house.

-However, if downloading 4K video, you will need at least 25Mbps of download speed to ensure buffer-free viewing.
+However, if downloading 4K video, you will require at least 25Mbps of download speed to ensure buffer-free viewing.